sohailsajid79/film-finder/README.md

 # Film Finder Project

-Film Finder is a simple gamified UI web application that allows users to search for movies by genre and get information about them.
+Film Finder is a simple gamified UI & static web application that renders a random movie based on a genre selected by the user.
 It is built using HTML, CSS, JavaScript and deployed on Netlify.

 ## Features